Plaquette Models, Cellular Automata, and Measurement-induced Criticality: Preliminaries

 where $P_{m_q i} = 1$ if site $i$ is in the $m_q$-th plauqette, otherwise $P_{m_q i} = 0$.
 The index $m_q/i$ runs from $1$ to $Q/N$, with $Q$ being the number of plaquettes and $N$ being the number of sites.

 This problem can then be compactly rewritten as

 where $P$ is a $Q\times N$ parity check matrix and in RTPM/RXPM models, the number of ones per row can either be 1 or 3/5.
-The solution space is spanned by $T$, which is a $N\times M$ binary matrix defined as
+The solution space is spanned by column vectors of matrix $T$ that is $N\times M$.
+The matrix is written as